 The telecom operators don’t really publish their voicemail mailbox number through public brochures, yet it is quite easy to find.
 You might check your carrier’s website if there’s an instruction page or booklet about call forwarding.
 Also, the customer care executives working at your operator’s HQs can help you out.
 If neither of these seems like a feasible option – try dialing *#67# on your iPhone and if there’s no further software restriction on your iPhone, you should be presented with the mailbox number of your operator’s voicemail.

-How to Send All Incoming Calls to Voicemail on iPhone
+How to Forward Calls to Voicemail on iPhone

-There are two easy ways of doing that on an iPhone.
+There are two easy ways to forward calls to Voicemail on iPhone.
 The basic principle is to trick the network into believing that your iPhone is switched off or you are busy, and your calls will be diverted to the voicemail mailbox inbox.
 You could make use of the Airplane Mode or Do Not Disturb modes on iOS.

 - Activate Airplane Mode: All network connections are seized including Wi-Fi and even Bluetooth when Airplane Mode is turned on in an iPhone.
 By turning on Airplane Mode, an iPhone could appear like a phone that’s turned off to the network.
 This way, if voicemail is turned on for when user’s phone is turned off, the call will be redirected to voicemail mailbox.
 Also, the iPhone user doesn’t get notified while this happens so there’s no distraction during a busy day or important work.
 To turn off Airplane Mode, simply bring the Control Center up and tap on the Airplane Mode button.